EBI-Metagenomics/mgnify-metagenomics-360/docs/source/mag.rst

     # as these steps will take a while:
     mv input.fastq.sam.bam input.fastq.sam.bam.bak

+    # NOTE: you will not be able to run subsequent steps before this workflow is completed because you need
+    # the input.fastq.sam.bam file to calculate contig depth in the next step

     # index the contigs file that was produced by metaSPAdes:
     bwa index contigs.fasta